Zhongnanhai: Shuqingyuan Pavilion

 Located in the northeastern corner of the Southern Sea, the Shuqingyuan Pavilion (淑清院) was built for the Qianlong Emperor as part of a small garden, similar in style to the Beihai Park.
 After 1959, the original building was destroyed in order to make way for the construction of a barracks and officer staff quarters for Unit 8341, the Zhongnanhai security guard regiment.
 The formal address of Shuqingyuan Pavilion and the surrounding complex of buildings used by Unit 8341 is 81 Nanchang Street, Xicheng District, Beijing.

 Building 202

 The building (202别墅) next to Huairen Hall was constructed in 1974 as a specially reinforced earthquake shelter.
 Before the current building was built on this location, the area to the east of Huairen Hall was the site of the homes of Dong Biwu and Chen Boda.
 Mao Zedong was relocated to Building 202 from Poolside House after the July 1976 Tangshan earthquake.
 Mao died in this building on September 9, 1976.
-During the 1989 Tiananmen Square Protests, Premier Li Peng moved into Zhongnanhai and lived in Building 202 due to the perception that he was vulnerable to attack at his residence at Wanshou Road.
+During the 1989 Tiananmen Square protests and massacre, Premier Li Peng moved into Zhongnanhai and lived in Building 202 due to the perception that he was vulnerable to attack at his residence at Wanshou Road.